arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # Power-Ups Training

-Welcome to the Power-Ups traning!
+Welcome to the Power-Ups training!

-To start let's review the definition of Power-Ups:
+Before we start, let's review the definition of Power-Ups:

 ## What are Power-Ups